 Table 2 shows that students are reluctant to give feedback to their peers.
-Only 11.7% of student's errors received feedback and the other 88.3% remains ignored or undetected.
-This result is in line with the interview analysis shown in Figure 1 as below:
+Only 11.7% of students errors received feedback and the other 88.3% remains ignored or undetected.
+This result is in line with interview analysis shown in Figure 1 as below:

 Figure 1.
-The frequency of correction in student practice from the interview always corrected their partners' errors.
+The frequency of correction in student practice from the interview of them (16 students) sometimes corrected the errors and 27% (8 students) chose to ignore the errors.
+Only 11% (3 students) said that they always corrected their partners' errors.
 There are several underlying reasons.
 First, instead of interrupting their partners' talk, they could guess their partner's ideas from the rest of the conversation.
 Second, they believed that several errors would not affect the flow of their conversation.
-Finally, they were afraid of losing each other's faces.
+Finally, they were afraid of losing each other's face.
 The result is similar to that of Sato (2007) and Philp, Walter, and Basturkmen (2010) (as cited in Sato & Ballinger, 2016).

-Although 27 over 28 students (over 95%) admitted that they were aware of their partner making errors during their conversation, 59% of them (16 students) sometimes corrected the errors and 27% (8 students) chose to ignore the errors.
-Only 11% (3 students) said that they
+Although 27 over 28 students (over 95%) admitted that they were aware of their partner making errors during their conversation, 59%